dianalin2/website/writeups/2021-01-31-justctf-2020-pinata/pinata.md

 excerpt: Blind exploitation of nginx from justCTF 2020
 ---

 Pinata was a binary exploitation challenge from justCTF 2020.
 The task was to exploit a remote nginx service running a custom module, _without_ a provided binary.
-I competed with DiceGang and completed this challenge with kmh (who did most of the important work) over the course of at least 14 hours.
-At the end of the CTF, only 2 teams solved this challenge.
+I competed with DiceGang and completed this challenge with kmh over the course of at least 14 hours.
+We managed to secure first blood 🩸, and at the end of the CTF only 2 teams solved this challenge.

 # Description
 > The real target is an nginx server with a custom module.
 It's sitting behing a proxy (also nginx) so teams can solve the challenge in isolation.
 Please don't try to hack the proxy or abuse it, it's not part of the challenge.